 float bowls due to corrosion.
 The brass fitting the float needle sits in was lose in both the Mikuni carbs so one or both would randomly

 fall down into the float chamber causing flooding then occasionally the float would lift it back into position.
 I replaced both float needle

 assemblies and all the O rings.
 There is a tiny fuel filter where the fuel pipe connects between the carburetors.
 This was partially

 - Bad corrosion on all the cycle parts - The quality of the finish is so poor compared to my Triumphs.

 - All fixtures and fittings corroded solid and all fastenings damaged by previous owners - This has been such a big issue, absolutely

-nothing wants to be unscrewed first time so I have to work out how best to undo fastenings without damaging the bodywork.
+nothing wanted to be unscrewed first time so I had to work out how best to undo fastenings without damaging the bodywork.
 I then

 replace the fittings with stainless for a few pence.
-Not expensive but so time consuming.
+Not expensive but time consuming.

 - Most blind rubber fairing insets were perished and corroded - I had to work out how to remove the blind bolts, then I replaced them all

 - The Back brake was sticking badly and the bleed nipple was snapped off in the caliper - Another big problem, I had to buy a

 secondhand caliper, new organic brake pads were fitted.

-- Front brake was poor - Now working well with new pads fitted,new Dot 4 oil and air removed.
+- Front brake was poor - Now working well with braided brake lines, new pads fitted,new Dot 4 oil and air removed.